 Query a Cortex Search Service

 When you create a Cortex Search Service, a REST API endpoint is provisioned to serve queries to the service.
-You have two options for querying a Cortex Search Service:
+You have three options for querying a Cortex Search Service:

 Snowflake Python APIs